-Differentiated responses to disciplinary problems are included within the levels, under which all students are treated fairly, with respect and dignity so that:
+Differentiated responses to disciplinary problems are included within the levels, under which all students are treated fairly, with respect and dignity so that: Disciplinary responses will be differentiated based on individual circumstances, ensuring that all students are treated fairly, with dignity and respect.
+To uphold integrity and consistency across disciplinary actions:

-- Consequences and intervention at all levels are consistently applied across all students with honesty and integrity; - Documentation is completed and parents are notified of the inappropriate behavior.
+- Consequences and intervention at all levels are consistently applied across all students with honesty and integrity will be applied consistently while recognizing individual student needs; - Documentation is completed All incidents will be documented, and parents are will be notified of the inappropriate behavior and corresponding actions taken.

 As a general rule, violations and associated penalties listed in this Code are advisory, and discipline will be progressive.
-This means that a student's first violation will usually merit a lighter penalty than subsequent violations.
-However, the District retains the discretion to impose any level of discipline, even for a first violation, that is proportionate to the misconduct at issue.
+This means that a student's first violation will usually merit a lighter penalty than subsequent violations will typically result in a less severe consequence, with escalating responses for repeated misconduct.
+However, the District retains the discretion to impose any level of discipline, even for a first violation, that is proportionate to the misconduct at issue an appropriate disciplinary response, including higher-level consequences for serious infractions, even for a first offense, when necessary to maintain safety and order.